me-shaon/js-jsonq/README.md

 See detail example [here](examples/sortBy.js).

+### `reset(data)`

+* `data` -- can be a JSON file path, or a JSON string or a JSON Object.
+If no data passed in the `data` parameter, the `jsonQ` Object instance will be reset to previously initialized data.

+At any point, you might want to reset the Object instance to a completely different set of data and then query over it.
+You can use this method in that case.

+See a detail example [here](examples/reset.js).

+### `clone()`

+It will return a complete clone of the Object instance.

+See a detail example [here](examples/clone.js).

 ## Bugs and Issues

 If you encounter any bugs or issues, feel free to [open an issue at